 Other Specific Information means specifically identified information, other than Financial Information, in a Public Document which has been the subject of procedures performed by a Member in Public Practice as specified in the Engagement Document.
-Examples include specific tax-related information or specific metrics or ratios calculated using elements of the Financial Information.
+Examples include specific tax-related information, environmental matters, information technology matters and specific metrics or ratios calculated using elements of the Financial Information.